DNN Modularization via Activation-Driven Training: 's Approach

-\textbf{Inter-class dispersion:} Traditional DNNs use neurons indistinctly across classes, obscuring their specialization~\cite{bilal2017convolutional, liu2016towards}.
-Meanwhile, the goal of modularity is to have clear distinction between subsets of neurons responsible for different classes.
-To assess this distinction, we measure the dispersion in activation patterns of neurons responding to input samples.
+\textbf{Inter-class Dispersion} -- Traditional DNNs use neurons indistinctly across classes, obscuring their specialization~\cite{liu2016towards}.
+Our goal is to have a clear distinction between subsets of neurons responsible for different classes.
+We measure this distinction via the dispersion in activation patterns of neurons responding to input samples.